antazo/js-py/README.md

 # js-py

-Testing the different JS libraries and frameworks under a .NET environment.
+Testing the different JS libraries and frameworks under a Pythonic environment.

 For this project we are going to use: